 GriefMourning; Grieving; Bereavement

-Grief is a reaction to a major loss.
+Grief is a reaction to a major loss of someone or something.
 It is most often an unhappy and painful emotion.

 Grief may be triggered by the death of a loved one.
 People also can experience grief if they have an illness for which there is no cure, or a chronic condition that affects their quality of life.
-The end of a significant relationship may also cause a grieving process.
+The end of a significant relationship may also cause grieving.

 - Denial, disbelief, numbness